nes-lab/shepherd-nova/docs/content/access.md

 A few notes to explain the behavior:

-- registration is possible as soon as you receive the token via mail
+- registration is possible as soon as you receive a custom token via mail
 - passwords need to be between 10 and 64 characters (all printable ASCII)
 - if you omit the password, the client will create a custom one for you
 - it is possible to trigger a forgot-password-routine (you can also back up the config-file)